ModDota/moddota.github.io/_articles/beginners-guide-to-dota-scripting.md

 Here we make use of the Timers library for a simple 1.0 second delay, there are many different timer functions included and explained in timers.lua.
 The bool on ForceKill is to enable the death animation.

-{% include gfycat.html id=DigitalDefinitiveChimpanzee %}
+{% include gfycat.html id="DigitalDefinitiveChimpanzee" %}

 ### Tables. <a name="tables">